Division of Public Utilities

 - Submit a complaint electronically by clicking here.

 The DPU will investigate and attempt to mediate a consumer complaint.
-You will receive a response from either the utility company or the DPU usually within five working days from the day the complaint is received by the DPU, however, some responses can take up to thirty days.
-If you are unsatisfied with the result of your informal complaint, the DPU will provide you with a form that will be used to file your formal complaint with the Public Service Commission.
+You will receive a response from either the utility company or the DPU usually within five working days from the day the complaint is received by the DPU, however, some responses may take up to thirty days.
+If you are unsatisfied with the result of your informal complaint, the DPU will provide you with a form you may use to file a formal complaint with the Public Service Commission.

 Public Service Commission Formal Complaint Process

 Formal complaints filed with the Public Service Commission (PSC) are the last resort in the complaint process.
-A customer cannot file a formal complaint unless the customer has first attempted to resolve the complaint through the informal process, administered by the DPU, described above.
-If, after the DPU’s efforts to investigate, mediate, and resolve the complaint are concluded, the customer is dissatisfied with the outcome, the customer may file a formal complaint with the PSC.
+A customer may not file a formal complaint unless the customer has first attempted to resolve the complaint through the informal process, administered by the DPU, described above.
+If the DPU’s efforts to investigate, mediate, and resolve the complaint are concluded without the customer’s satisfaction, the customer may file a formal complaint with the PSC.

 The DPU will provide the customer with basic instructions concerning submission of the formal complaint.
 Additional written instructions about the content and filing of formal complaints, as well as the complaint litigation process, are available from the Office of Consumer Services.
 This information may be obtained on that office’s website at ocs.utah.gov or by writing or visiting the Office of Consumer Services at: Heber M. Wells Bldg., 2nd floor, 160 East 300 South, Salt Lake City, Utah 84114-6782.